reflectivity/file_format/specification.md

 ### file extension

 It is recommended to use the suffix `.ort` (**o**rso **r**eflectivity **t**extfile) for reflectivity files following this standard.

 ### placeholders

 If there is no entry available for a keyword, the default value for both, string and numbers is the string `null`

 ### language

-In line with canSAS and NeXUS, we use American English for the keywords.
+In line with canSAS and NeXus, we use American English for the keywords.
 E.g. `polarization` rather than `polarisation`.

 ### encoding

 The text representation allows for UNICODE characters.
 For the keywords only ASCII Basic Latin encoding is allowed.

 ### date and time format

-For time stamps we use the
-ISO8601 format for **date and time**: 'yyyy-mm-ddThh:mm:ss'.
+For time stamps we use the ISO8601 format for **date and time**: 'yyyy-mm-ddThh:mm:ss'.
 This is local time.
 Do not use UTC (hence no suffix Z).
-If the time zone shall be specified (e.g. for disambiguation of summer/winter time), then append the UTC time offset in the form "+09:30".
+If the time zone shall be specified (e.g. for disambiguation of summer/winter time), then append the UTC time offset in the form "+09:30", i.e. 'yyyy-mm-ddThh:mm:ss+09:30'

 If just the date is of interest, only the **date** part of the same standard is used:
 'yyyy-mm-dd'.